SharePoint/sp-dev-docs/docs/features/hub-site/hub-site-overview.md

 For more information about SharePoint hub sites, see [What is a SharePoint hub site](https://go.microsoft.com/fwlink/?linkid=869149).

-For more information about creating hub sites, see [Creating a SharePoint hub site using PowerShell](create-hub-site-with-powershell.md).
+For more information about creating hub sites, see [Create SharePoint hub sites using PowerShell](create-hub-site-with-powershell.md).

 ## Additional details